3-Way Solenoid Valves: Parts and Manufacturing Process

 3-Way Normally-Open Solenoid Valves

-A three-way normally-open solenoid valve features three pipe connections: the stop port, body cavity port, and body orifice port.
-It has two orifices—the body orifice and the stop orifice—that remain open at all times, creating two flow pathways.
-When power is off, the plunger is raised, sealing the stop orifice and allowing flow from the body orifice port through to the cavity port.
-When power is applied, the plunger descends, closing the body orifice and opening the stop orifice.
-This action redirects the media flow from the cavity port to the stop port.
+A three-way normally-open solenoid valve features three pipe connections (stop port, body cavity port, and body orifice port) and incorporates two orifices to establish dual flow pathways.
+By default, both the body orifice and stop orifice remain open, which makes these valves particularly valuable in safety applications, pneumatic controls, and systems where fail-safe operation is crucial.
+When de-energized, the plunger lifts, closing the stop orifice and allowing media to flow from the body orifice port to the cavity port.
+When energized, the plunger descends, closing the body orifice, opening the stop orifice, and redirecting fluid from the cavity port to the stop port.
+This flow switching capability is vital in process automation, actuator control, and sample selection systems where controlled, reliable switching between different flow paths is required.

 3-Way Normally-Closed Solenoid Valves